Spaces of harmonic surfaces in non-positive curvature

-Above, $\mathbf{F}$ is the pullback bundle $f_{\mu,\nu}^*TM$, $\Gamma(\mathbf{F})$ is the space of sections, and $\mathbf{J}$ is the Jaocbi operator for $f_{\mu,\nu}$. $X$ satisfies the Jacobi equation away from its singularities, and we show that these singularities can be resolved, making use of the local expressions from Section 3. $X$ thus extends to a global Jacobi field, which is our contradiction.
+Above, $\mathbf{J}$ is the Jacobi operator for $f_{\mu,\nu}$. $X$ satisfies the Jacobi equation away from its singularities, and we show that these singularities can be resolved, making use of the local expressions from Section 3. $X$ thus extends to a global Jacobi field, which is our contradiction.

 To resolve the singularities, we vary the target metric on $M$ to find harmonic variations $V$ such that (\ref{outline}) gives us good information.
 One could also vary the source metric on $\Sigma$, but it shouldn't work too well: in some situations where the homotopy class $\mathbf{f}$ is compressible and the original harmonic surface $f_{\mu,\nu}(\Sigma)\subset M$ is totally geodesic, we will have $f_{\mu,\nu}(\Sigma) = f_{\mu+\dot{\mu},\nu}(\Sigma)$ for all admissible variations $\dot{\mu}$.
 Thus, we can't in general perturb away from a nowhere injective map.